 As admixtures are added, they speed up the construction schedule and decrease labor costs by combining steps with concrete placing.

 Despite their benefits, design /construction professionals should keep in mind integral waterproofing systems are no substitute for sound construction practices.
 These systems must be used in conjunction with industry standards and best practices for concrete construction.

 As the concrete itself makes up the barrier to water penetration, crystalline waterproofing requires above-average concrete.
 Substandard construction practices and products that lead to poor consolidation, unplanned cold joints, and improperly cured concrete cannot be tolerated.

 Additionally, integral crystalline waterproofing systems should not be employed in applications under constant movement.
 During the crystallization process, crystals align in a three-dimensional array that breaks when subjected to excessive movement.
-Areas that require flexibility and face recurring movement—such as plaza decks or rooftops—would be better serviced with another system.
+Areas that require flexibility and face recurring movement would be better serviced with another system.
 Expansion joints and some suspended slabs and roof decks with excessive cracking may not self-seal at an acceptable rate.

 Built-up options are generally the most costly due to the materials involved and the need for highly trained, experienced applicators.
 The time and space to apply sheet membranes is an indirect cost to this application method.